How FICO Credit Scores Are Calculated

 Not just for qualifying

-FICO scores are used for more than just determining whether or not you qualify for a mortgage.
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

 Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

-Want to know more about your credit score?
+Curious about credit scores?
 Give us a call at (305) 535-2230.